Supreeth26/samsung_riscv/README.md

 The instructions to run using gcc complier.

 $ gcc sum1ton.c

 $ ./a.out

 The instruction to run using riscv(spike) compiler:

 $ spike pk sum_1ton.o

+### What is pk(Proxy Kernel) ?:

+_ The pk (Proxy Kernel) is a lightweight runtime environment used with RISC-V simulators and emulators, such as Spike (the RISC-V ISA Simulator), to provide minimal operating system functionality.
+_ It is not a full-fledged kernel but acts as a bridge to allow user-level programs to run on simulated or bare-metal RISC-V systems.

+The below image is the reference to see that output is same for both the